NotFaithas/NotFaithas/README.md

 - 👋 Hi, I’m @NotFaithas
 - 👀 I’m interested in improving my skills
-- 🌱 I’m currently learning Python and JS
+- 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me NIKAK
+- 📫 How to reach me: NIKAK

 <!---
 NotFaithas/NotFaithas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.